 SOMP represents the global academic mining community, and is committed to making a significant contribution to the future of the minerals disciplines internationally.
 Prof Webber-Youngman served as an African representative on this society from 2008 to 2019.
 He was also the President of SOMP from 2013 to 2014.
 He remains actively involved in SOMP’s activities, especially those of the Education Committee.

-The Department also has a long association with the International Society for Rock Mechanics (ISRM) through the significant contributions of Prof Francois Malan (Associate Professor) and Prof John Napier (Extraordinary Professor) in the advancement of rock engineering.
+The Department also has a long association with the International Society for Rock Mechanics (ISRM) through the significant contributions of Prof Francois Malan (Professor) and Prof John Napier (Extraordinary Professor) in the advancement of rock engineering.

 Prof Malan has received various awards over the years for his contributions to rock engineering.
 These include five gold and silver medals from the South African Institute of Mining and Metallurgy (SAIMM) and three Salamon awards from the South African National Institute of Rock Engineering (SANIRE) for best publications.
 The ISRM awarded him the Rocha medal in 2001 and in 2017 he presented the Franklin Lecture at the AfriRock Symposium in Cape Town.
 One of his PhD students, Dr Michael du Plessis, was also awarded the Rocha medal in 2018.